 Online Payments in China – A Guide for Foreign Companies

 Saying China is moving towards becoming a cashless society is stating the obvious – I’ve mentioned how highly appreciated the WeChat Wallet feature is in my last blog post.
-A couple of weeks ago I’d have said the subway station was one of few places left where you had to use either coins or banknotes – but UnionPay’s just been launching a new app for a subway system and all you’ll soon need to do is scanning a QR code.
+In 2017, subway stations were one of few places left where you had to use either coins or banknotes – but now, all you need to do is scanning a QR code.
 China’s been changing constantly, leaving no space for those who drag their feet.
 It might be particularly important for those of you who plan on engaging in e-commerce business in China (or already have), but I think anyone who likes to stay well-informed should read the post as China’s been leaving the West far behind.

 E-commerce in China